ICBI/BISR_Resource/README.md

 Consultations often involves study guidance, information about available resources, systems and tools, and analytic services depending on the scope of the project.
 The general areas of consultation include: next generation sequencing analysis, molecular profiling analysis, big data analytics, data integration, visualization, systems biology analysis, G-DOC, and bioinformatics software training.

-This service is offered to the Georgetown Univiersity community through the Biomedical Informatics Shared Resrouce (BISR)
+These services are offered to the Georgetown Univiersity community through the Biomedical Informatics Shared Resource (BISR)

 ### Learn more about BISR and how to request a consultation:
 * https://icbi.georgetown.edu/services-new/